ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/bluefrostsecurity/CVE-2019-1215](https://github.com/bluefrostsecurity/CVE-2019-1215) :  ![starts](https://img.shields.io/github/stars/bluefrostsecurity/CVE-2019-1215.svg) ![forks](https://img.shields.io/github/forks/bluefrostsecurity/CVE-2019-1215.svg)

 ## CVE-2019-1182
- A remote code execution vulnerability exists in Remote Desktop Services &#8364;&#8220; formerly known as Terminal Services &#8364;&#8220; when an unauthenticated attacker connects to the target system using RDP and sends specially crafted requests, aka 'Remote Desktop Services Remote Code Execution Vulnerability'.
-This CVE ID is unique from CVE-2019-1181, CVE-2019-1222, CVE-2019-1226.
+ A remote code execution vulnerability exists in Remote Desktop Services &#8211; formerly known as Terminal Services &#8211; when an unauthenticated attacker connects to the target system using RDP and sends specially crafted requests.
+This vulnerability is pre-authentication and requires no user interaction.
+An attacker who successfully exploited this vulnerability could execute arbitrary code on the target system.
+An attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.
+To exploit this vulnerability, an attacker would need to send a specially crafted request to the target systems Remote Desktop Service via RDP.
+The update addresses the vulnerability by correcting how Remote Desktop Services handles connection requests.

 - [https://github.com/chefphenix25/vuln-rabilit-windows7](https://github.com/chefphenix25/vuln-rabilit-windows7) :  ![starts](https://img.shields.io/github/stars/chefphenix25/vuln-rabilit-windows7.svg) ![forks](https://img.shields.io/github/forks/chefphenix25/vuln-rabilit-windows7.svg)

 ## CVE-2019-1181
- A remote code execution vulnerability exists in Remote Desktop Services &#8364;&#8220; formerly known as Terminal Services &#8364;&#8220; when an unauthenticated attacker connects to the target system using RDP and sends specially crafted requests, aka 'Remote Desktop Services Remote Code Execution Vulnerability'.
-This CVE ID is unique from CVE-2019-1182, CVE-2019-1222, CVE-2019-1226.
+ A remote code execution vulnerability exists in Remote Desktop Services &#8211; formerly known as Terminal Services &#8211; when an unauthenticated attacker connects to the target system using RDP and sends specially crafted requests.
+This vulnerability is pre-authentication and requires no user interaction.
+An attacker who successfully exploited this vulnerability could execute arbitrary code on the target system.
+An attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.
+To exploit this vulnerability, an attacker would need to send a specially crafted request to the target systems Remote Desktop Service via RDP.
+The update addresses the vulnerability by correcting how Remote Desktop Services handles connection requests.